Skip to the main content

 Situation If… Then…

-No Qualifying Hospital Stay Facility admits a patient who needs skilled care but doesn’t have a qualifying hospital stay.
-This includes patients initially admitted as skilled, following a qualifying hospital stay, who then dropped to a non-skilled level of care for more than 30 days.
-This ended their connection to the original qualifying hospital stay, but the patient became skilled again without a new qualifying hospital stay.
-Bill normally, but don’t report Occurrence Span Code 70.
+No qualifying hospital stay Facility admits a patient who needs skilled care but doesn’t have a qualifying hospital stay.
+This includes patients initially admitted as needing skilled care, following a qualifying hospital stay, who then dropped to a non-skilled level of care for more than 30 days.
+This ended their connection to the original qualifying hospital stay, and the patient’s care became skilled again without a new qualifying hospital stay.
+Bill normally, but don’t report occurrence span code 70.

 Report: